4GeeksAcademy/CoPo/README.md

 Future Updates:

-App iNtegrated with faceboook for reward system when sharing.
+App integrated with faceboook for reward system when sharing.
+Will also consider instagram.